mefengl/what-i-read/README.md

 I really got so many great ideas from web articles, some of them changed the trajectory of my timeline.
 And some of them I forgot, and for them, I created this repo so I will have a change to reread them more times.

+I will provide links to videos that I believe are great because I have read their transcripts.
+If a brilliant mind does not write, it is essential to watch their video or listen to their podcast.

 ## 2023-01

 10